Diocese of Salt Lake City: 1930 to 1950

-In 1926, Reverend John Mitty from the Archdiocese of New York was appointed the third bishop of Salt Lake City by Pope Pius XI.
+In 1926, John Mitty from the Archdiocese of New York was appointed the third bishop of Salt Lake City by Pope Pius XI.
 Mitty inherited a diocese deeply in debt.
 Glass had borrowed money to pay the interest on previous debt, and left the diocese owing over $300,000.
 In 1931, the Vatican transferred the seven counties in eastern Nevada from the Diocese of Salt Lake to the new Diocese of Reno.

 To reduce the diocesan debt, Mitty focused on improving the weekly offertory collection.
-When he left in 1932, the diocese was beginning to pay off its debts, and his successor was able to finish paying them off in 1936.
+When he left the diocese in 1932, it was beginning to pay off its debts.
+Mitty's successor was able to finish paying them off in 1936.

-After Pius XI in 1932 named Mitty as coadjutor archbishop of San Francisco, the pope appointed Reverend James E. Kearney of New York to replace him in Salt Lake.
-In 1937, Kearney became bishop of the Diocese of Rochester.
-To replace Kearney, Pope Pius XII named Monsignor Duane Hunt of Salt Lake.
-During his tenure, Hunt established fifteen parishes throughout the state.
+After Pius XI named Mitty as coadjutor archbishop of San Francisco in 1932, the pope appointed James E. Kearney of New York to replace him in Salt Lake.
+Christ the King Parish was established in Cedar City in 1936.
+In 1937, Kearney was named bishop of the Diocese of Rochester.
+Duane Hunt of Salt Lake was selected by Pius XI to replace Kearney.
+A contingent of Benedictine Sisters from Minnesota opened St. Benedict Hospital in Ogden in 1946.
+Today it is Ogden Regional Medical Center.

+1950 to 1990

+During his tenure, Hunt helped establish fifteen parishes throughout the state.
 He also invited such religious institutes as the Carmelites, the Sisters of Charity of the Incarnate Word, and the Trappists to serve in Utah.
 In 1951, the Vatican renamed the Diocese of Salt Lake as the Diocese of Salt Lake City.
-Auxiliary Bishop Joseph Federal was named coadjutor bishop of the Diocese of Salt Lake City in 1958 by Pope John XXIII to assist Hunt.
+Auxiliary Bishop Joseph Federal was named coadjutor bishop of the Diocese of Salt Lake City in 1958 by Pope John XXIII.
+St. George Church was opened in 1958 to serve visitors to the national parks in Southern Utah.

-When Hunt died in 1960, Federal automatically succeeded him as bishop.
+When Hunt died in 1960, Federal succeeded him as bishop.
 During Federal's tenure, crews replaced the slate roof of the Cathedral of the Madeleine with copper along with some sandstone blocks and gargoyles.
 In 1970, he ordered the tolling of the cathedral bells when the hearse carrying the body of LDS President David O. McKay passed by.
 After 20 years as bishop of Salt Lake City, Federal retired in 1980.
+The next bishop of Salt Lake City was William Weigand of the Diocese of Boise, named by Pope John Paul II in 1980.